-Offering psychotherapy science as an academic discipline at SFU bridges the gap between psychotherapy science research and psychotherapeutic practice.
-This becomes evident in the close cooperation of research and teaching at the Faculty of Psychotherapy Science.
+Offering psychotherapy science as an academic discipline at SFU bridges the gap between psychotherapy science research and psychotherapeutic practice, visible in the close cooperation of research and teaching at the Faculty of Psychotherapy Science.

 Since the SFU’s accreditation in 2005, a line of psychotherapy science research has emerged which, due to the SFU’s unique situation, opens the door for research across various psychotherapeutic methods that goes beyond method-specific effectiveness research and allows a differential approach to various treatment methods.
 In this context, the SFU’s psychotherapeutic outpatient clinic provides extensive qualitative and quantitative data.
-At the same time, psychotherapy training research is made available.
+At the same time, psychotherapy training research can be carried out.